ecmwf/open-ecpds/docs/administration/purge.md

 ## Prerequisites

 - You must have **administrator** access to the Monitoring UI.
-- A [Critical Action Password](critical-password.md) should be configured.
+- A [Critical Password](critical-password.md) should be configured.
 If none is set, a warning banner is shown on the Administration page and the form will not ask for it — but it is strongly recommended to set one before using this feature in a production environment.